danpolitis/Atelier/README.md

 Every morning, when a new toy problem is added, you'll need to sync your version of the repo with hackreactor's.
 Git won't automatically pull in upstream changes for you; it trusts that you'll pull them in as needed.
 Do so by giving Git a reference to hackreactor's version of the repo:

-git remote add upstream https://github.com/fec-project-catwalk-team-ocelot/project-catwalk-team-ocelot.git Be sure to substitue xxxx## with your actual cohort prefix where xxxx is your campus and ## is your cohort number (ex: hrsf50)
+git remote add upstream https://github.com/fec-project-catwalk-team-ocelot/project-catwalk-team-ocelot.git

 After you've done that, updating your repo is as simple as running the following: